isaacnmm/pestpolicy-hugo2XX/content/posts/best-acoustic-guitar-for-small-hands/index.md

 Taylor Academy 12e is also a great small-hand acoustic guitar with a width at Nut of 42.
 8 mm (1.
 687 inches) - it sounds great and it's equally light-weight.

 Taylor Academy 12e has a simple aesthetic with its solid Sitka spruce and light hue.
-Its excellent tonal possibilities are enabled by the stable and playable neck - just like the [acoustic guitar under 500](https://pestpolicy.com/best-acoustic-guitar-under-500/).
-Taylor Academy 12e is designed from ethically-sourced materials and that's great for entry-level guitarists since its simple to maintain and master.
+Its excellent tonal possibilities are enabled by the stable and playable neck - just like the [acoustic guitar under 500](https://pestpolicy.com/best-acoustic-guitar-under-500/).Taylor Academy 12e is designed from ethically-sourced materials and that's great for entry-level guitarists since its simple to maintain and master.

 It's comfortable and lightweight with a fingerstyle design for top comfort plus its wood pairing makes the spruce top strong.
 The bridge & fingerboard are made from African ebony that's genuine.
 On sound quality, this Academy 12e will give you a fine sound with great tonal balance, and thus it'll be easy to learn any style.
 You'll enjoy its disciplined bass, voluptuous treble, and rich midrange.